Dana Sue Gray: Case

 Gray was finally caught because her description was obtained from various merchants in the Temecula, California area, where she used June Roberts' credit cards to go on a shopping spree.
 Dana had been spending so much money that the credit card company called June Roberts' family to alert them of the massive spending.
 The detectives then went to all the stores where Gray used the credit cards and interviewed the cashiers, getting a physical description of Gray.
 They also learned the killer had dyed her hair recently and had a little boy named Jason.

 Detective Greco kept in touch with Jeri Armbrust.
-He began providing the description of the killer to her on a visit to her home.
-Jeri would reveal to Greco the next day that she believed the suspect to be her stepdaughter.
-Dana had just dyed her hair and had a son with her boyfriend named Jason.
+He began describing the killer to her on a visit to her home.
+The next day, Jeri revealed to Greco that she believed the suspect to be her stepdaughter.
+Dana had just dyed her hair and had a son named Jason with her boyfriend.
 Detective Greco wrote a search warrant for Gray's home and enlisted the help of ARCNET (Allied Riverside County Narcotics Enforcement Team) to stake out Gray's home in Lake Elsinore.

-Unbeknownst to the team, Gray was murdering Dora Beebe just hours before they began following her, trying to collect evidence.
-After seeing Dana go to the bank with Beebe's card and then go shopping, the detectives had enough information for nexus involving Dora Beebe's murder.
+Unbeknownst to the team, Gray was murdering Dora Beebe in Sun City just hours before they began following her, trying to collect evidence.
+After seeing Dana go to the bank with Beebe's card and then go shopping, the detectives had enough information for the nexus involving Dora Beebe's murder.
 Later that day (17 March 1994) Greco arrested Dana while she was cooking dinner for her family.
 Detective Greco took Dana into custody while assisting officers took her boyfriend and his son down to the station for questioning.
 During questioning, Dana claimed she never took the credit cards.
-After detectives said they had evidence of her using them, Dana claimed she found both Roberts' and Beebe's cards.
+After detectives said they had evidence of her using them, Dana claimed she found Roberts' and Beebe's cards.
 She stuck with this story for hours.
-She claimed the reason she kept the cards was she had an overwhelming need to shop.
+She claimed she kept the cards because she had an overwhelming need to shop.
 She also seemed to have no sympathy for the victims.

 Detective Antoniadas attempted to obtain a confession after Detective Greco's interview but was unsuccessful.
 Detective Greco eventually booked Gray on charges of murder.
 At a hearing on July 23, Deputy DA Richard Bentley requested the death penalty.
 Gray pleaded insanity on all counts.
-After a witness claimed to have seen Gray at Roberts' house the day of her death, on 9 September 1998 Gray changed her plea to guilty of robbing and murdering two women and attempting to murder another.
-By pleading guilty Gray avoided the death penalty.
-On October 16, 1998, Dana Sue Gray was sentenced to life without parole and was incarcerated in the California Women's Prison in Chowchilla.
+After a witness claimed to have seen Gray at Roberts' house on the day of Roberts' murder, September 9, 1998, Gray changed her plea to guilty of robbing and murdering two women and attempting to murder another, thus avoiding the death penalty.
+On October 16, 1998, Gray was sentenced to life without parole and is incarcerated in the California Women's Prison in Chowchilla.